ahammond/saltstack-syncthing/README.md

 * Adjust `syncthing_api` in syncthing.py to change the API url if necessary
 * Do a `salt '*' saltutil.sync_grains` to sync your grains with your minions
 * Do a `salt '*' grains.items` to see if syncthing shows up
+* Use pillar.example as an example as to how to configure the SLS.

 ### Coming Soon ###